TECHNOLOGY DOMAIN

 In this unit, we work collaboratively to analyse and evaluate existing products and designs.
 You will learn to understand the importance of a design brief, learn about factors that influence design, and design processes.

 In your practical work, you will explore and test materials, tools and processes while practising safe skill development when creating an innovative product.
-This is achieved through the development of a design folio and the use of prototypes to explore design options.
+This is achieved through the development of a design portfolio and the use of prototypes to explore design options.

 Assessment

-- A record of evidence of research, development and conceptualisation of products as well as a reflection on collaboration, teamwork and ways to improve in the future
+- A record of evidence of research, development and conceptualisation of products, as well as a reflection on collaboration, teamwork and ways to improve in the future

-- Practical work: a demonstration of graphical and physical product concepts including prototyping and making final proof of concept along with a finished product.
+- Practical work: a demonstration of graphical and physical product concepts, including prototyping and making final proof of concept, along with a finished product.

 Unit 2: Positive impacts for end users